Published: July 25, 2015

 Voted one of the top new coasters of 2009, WOF's Prowler is the hottest attraction in the park.
 However, it needs a little time to warm up, if you ask me.
 Instead of making a beeline for Prowler, head to the Patriot first (front row only).
 Following Patriot, head next door and hit Spinning Dragons, then work your way back to the Prowler.
 After riding the Prowler, there is only one marquee coaster left, Mamba.
 Hit it next.
 If the park is not very crowded you can ride Boomerang (perhaps you are one of the few who have not had a chance to ride one of the 50+ Vekoma Boomerangs operating in the world today?) on the way to Mamba.
 After riding Mamba (a couple times) head back to Americana for a ride on the old and painful Timber Wolf (if you don't mind the chiropractor bills).

 Once your coaster circuit is complete you can back track hitting the midway attractions you like most.
 Some rides that stand out a little bit are SteelHawk, Cyclone Sams (just because it is in an air conditioned building), Fury of the Nile, Thunderhawk, Zulu, and The Grand Carrousel (a beautifully restored 1926 M.C.
 Illions carousel).

 Plan on re-riding your favorite coasters again after dark as a couple of them (Prowler and Mamba in particular) offer excellent night rides.

-News: In 2015, Worlds of Fun will be adding Splash Island, a 4200-square-foot interactive water family attraction.
+News: In 2015, Worlds of Fun added Splash Island, a 4200-square-foot interactive water family attraction.
 It is touted as a place for families to relax as water jets shoot up from the ground and from tulips, flowers, frogs, and turtles.
-Additionally, swan shaped paddle boats will be added to the mix of kayaks and canoes in Buccaneer Bay.
+Additionally, swan shaped paddle boats were added to the mix of kayaks and canoes in Buccaneer Bay.